javadmohebbi/nfCollector/README.md

 ## Command line options
-Here is the command line options for all binaries
+Here is the command line options for all binaries:
 ### nfcol command line options
 ```
   -addr string